json-schema-org/blog/pages/posts/fixing-json-schema-output.md

 But I missed something: annotations.
 I mean, I considered them, and provided requirements for them.
 But I didn't provide an example of the results from a passing instance that generated annotations.
 I guess _technically_ I did, but it was buried, nested way down inside the `verbose` example, which happened to be so big that I decided it needed to be in its own file, separate from the specification document.
 (Yeah, like anyone was gonna read _that_.)

-(I haven't even mentioned the "algorithm" I defined to reduce a `verbose` result to the condensed `detailed` format.)

-The highlight of the following years would be the numerous questions I would receive regarding confusion about the output, mainly around how annotations should be represented.
+The highlight of the following years would be the numerous questions I would receive from fellow implementors regarding confusion about the output, mainly around how annotations should be represented.
 And my general response to these questions wasn't great either:  "They're in the output, just like errors."
 I thought it was a trivial exercise.

 Fortunately, we listed the output as a whole as a "SHOULD" requirement, so implementations weren't _required_ to do it.
 The idea behind this was that we were in the early stages of defining it and we didn't want to put too much of a burden on implementations knowing that we were likely going to tweak it in future releases.

 ## Tasting my own medicine

-It wasn't until I decided to deprecate Manatee.Json to build JsonSchema.Net _the way the spec said_ (i.e. using annotations as messages between keywords) that I realized why everyone was asking questions about the output.
+It wasn't until I decided to deprecate Manatee.Json to build JsonSchema.Net that I realized why everyone was asking questions.
 Having to reimplement the output opened my eyes.

 Wow.
 I left out a lot!